FelipeRTognetta/Pinia_todo-list/README.md

-# pinia-todolist
+# Pinia-todolist
 A Vue.js + Pinia study, on store management and api using json server for local development server.

 ## How to use this project
 npm install

 npm run dev

-## on another terminal you will need to start the json server
+## On another terminal you will need to start the json server
 json-server -w ./data/db.json

-# if you dont have json server on your machine
+## If you dont have json server on your machine
 npm install -g json-server